 The International Society for the Study of Trauma and Dissociation (ISSTD), and organization for teaching and education about complex trauma and dissociation.
 They also offer resources for finding a therapist.

 The Sidran Institute is a traumatic stress education and advocacy organization.
-Besides being an excellent resource, they have a superb page on “How to Choose a Therapist for Post-Traumatic Stress and Dissociative Conditions”.
+Besides being an excellent resource, they have a superb PDF on “How to Choose a Therapist for Post-Traumatic Stress and Dissociative Conditions”.

 Male Survivor, an organization that works to prevent, eliminate and heal sexual victimization of boys and men.